aws-samples/eks-saas-gitops/README.md

-# Guidance for EKS SaaS GitOps
+# Guidance for Building SaaS applications on Amazon EKS using GitOps

 ## Table of Contents